 - ALWAYS check site plans for the existence of buried electrical and/or natural gas lines.

 Please keep in mind that this is only a general overview.
-To safely and legally add a new drain connection, it is essential to speak with local authorities.
+To safely and legally add a new drainage connection, it is essential to speak with local authorities.

-Here at Express Drainage Solutions, we have a wealth of experience undertaking new drain connections, with specialists in every area – from the planning and design, to gaining the required applications and licences.
+Here at Express Drainage Solutions, we have a wealth of experience undertaking new drain connections and underground drainage installation, with specialists in every area – from the planning and design, to gaining the required applications and licences.
 To find out more, simply give us a call today.